RazzBerryMand/RazzBerryMand/README.md

 # Mand Cashin (She/Her)

 Hi!
-My name is Mand.
-I live in Manchester, England.
-I learnt to code at **Northcoders** in 2018 and have been working as a professional front end developer since 2019.
-I currently work at **DEPT** and in my spare time I volunteer as an instructor at **Code First Girls**.
+Mand is my name.
+Manchester, England is where I call home.
+I learned to code at **Northcoders** in 2018 and have been employed as a front end developer professionally since 2019.
+I currently work at **DEPT** and volunteer as an instructor at **Code First Girls** in my spare time.

 ## WANT TO SEE MORE?